9 Animals With Pouches

 by ChuckThePhotographer is licensed under CC BY 2.0

-The sea otter is often mistakenly thought of as an animal with a pouch, but it does possess loose skin under its arms that acts as pockets or pouches.
+The sea otter is often mistakenly considered an animal with a pouch but possesses loose skin under its arms that act as pockets or pouches.

 Although these pouches are not used for carrying their young, sea otters utilize them to store their food and favorite rocks.